Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 Defenses & Your Domestic Defense Attorney

-Most defense apply to every type of criminal case.
+Most defenses apply to every type of criminal case.
 But some are specific to domestic criminal defense.
 Your domestic defense attorney should know them all well.

 Self-Defense: Many domestic assault cases involve a defense based upon Minnesota self-defense law: